 This division will also focus on developing device-on-a-chip (DoC) ICs, which we intend to sell to electronic device manufacturers for use in conjunction with the USIP.
 We will distinguish our DoC technology from the component ICs; these ICs can perform entire device functions.
-According to the "Integrated Circuits Global Market Report 2020," the globally integrated circuits market was worth \$412.3 billion in 2019.21 The market is expected to grow at a CAGR of 5.09% and reach a value of \$502.94 billion by 2023.
-Major players in the IC market are Intel Corporation, Texas Instruments, Analog Devices, STMicroelectronics, NXP, ON Semiconductor, Micron, Toshiba, Broadcom, and Qualcomm.
+According to the Cision the globally integrated circuits market will be worth \$1,248.6 billion in 2030.
+[20] Major players in the IC market are Intel Corporation, Texas Instruments, Analog Devices, STMicroelectronics, NXP, ON Semiconductor, Micron, Toshiba, Broadcom, and Qualcomm.